Welcome to ParEvo

 - Participants can be given the opportunity to make comments on specific contributions, in between one iteration and the next

-- The evaluation process can include other criteria, in addition to probability and desirability
+- The evaluation process can include other criteria, in addition to probability and desirability.
+There are mutliple means of seeking participants evaluations.

-- The facilitator can vary a range of settings that define how participants take part in an exercise
+- Facilitators can vary a range of settings that define how participants take part in an exercise

 Participants need to be invited by a Facilitator to set up an account.
 Please contact your Facilitator for login details.
 If you have not been invited, you cannot use ParEvo.
 Once you have login details you can login at any time.